verata-veritatis/sky-tools/README.md

 Python 2.7.14 (r264:75708, Sep 16 2017, 07:36:50) [MSC v.1500 64 bit (AMD64)] on win32
 Type "help", "copyright", "credits" or "license" for further information.
 ```
 If you receive an error, you want to make sure that you have added Python as an environment variable, which is explained [here](https://edu.google.com/openonline/course-builder/docs/1.10/set-up-course-builder/check-for-python.html#add-to-path).
 Note that you will also need to do this process for *pip*.
+In short:

+- Search for **advanced system settings** on Windows, and click **Environment Variables** at the bottom right.
+- Scroll down to the variable named **PATH**, and press **Edit**
+- Click **New**, and add the path of python.exe (by default, "C:\Python27\").
+- To get this out of the way now, click **New** again, and add the path of *pip* (by default, "C:\Python27\Scripts\").

 To install the Requests package, it's best if you use *pip*.
 Download [get-pip.py](https://bootstrap.pypa.io/get-pip.py), and leave it on your desktop.
 Open terminal or command prompt and navigate to your desktop (most likely using the command `cd Desktop`).
 You can then run get-pip.py by typing `python get-pip.py`.
-This will install *pip*.
-You will need to add *pip* to your environment variables on a Windows machine.
+This will install *pip*. *pip* should already be added to your environment variables, since we did this step above.

-- Search for **advanced system settings** on Windows, and click **Environment Variables** at the bottom right.
-- Scroll down to the variable named **PATH**, and press **Edit**
-- Click **New**, and add the path of *pip* (by default, "C:\Python27\Scripts\").
-- If you haven't done so already, you can also add the path of python.exe here (by default, "C:\Python27\").

-Once *pip* has finished installing, you will be able to install the Requests package by simply typing `pip install requests`.
+Once you're done setting up *pip*, you will be able to install the Requests package by simply typing `pip install requests` into Command Prompt.
 You should be good to go from here!

 ### API Settings